-Now that we’re nearly half way through the year, have you seen any particular changes in the serviced apartment industry in 2013 compared to last year?
+Now that we’re nearly half way through the year, has The Apartment Service seen any particular changes in the serviced apartment industry in 2013 compared to last year?

 Melanie: I thought that the start of the new year would be different once the Olympic hype had passed.
 I imagined things would go a lot quicker, but we’ve actually found that it’s been quite slow.